MSFTextrememakeover

 Results:

-On first blush it's not great and the stock is off 5% to $1.62 in the after hours session presently.
+On first blush it's not great and the stock is off 5% in the after hours session presently.
 At $14.45 billion, revenue is in the middle (exactly) of company guidance but light versus consensus.
 Considering how much further the US$ fell during the Q, that's particularly weak.
 EPS at .47 looks to be a solid beat, but there's some noise there wrt charges and I haven't detailed what was in/out yet.
 The item that jumps out is that expenses came in very hot.
 In particular "Cost of revenue" and "General and administrative".
 As a result, net income fell off a cliff.
 Again, I haven't detailed what's behind that yet, although a billion of it looks to be accounting for the EC fine.
 There's a note in the .ppt that says "Operating income" would have been $5.8 billion ex the fine, which would have exceeded company guidance of $5.6-$5.7 billion.
 Not that investors apparently care about the distinction.

 Results by segment are as follows (technology guarantee impact making compares difficult):